D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 You develop a new Web app whose source code is in an Azure DevOps Git Repo.
 Before moving to production the app must be reviewed by test users.

-You must prepare teh target envirinment to be ready to publish the app.
+You must prepare the target envirinment to be ready to publish the app.

 Which four commands should you run in sequence?